benjaminocampo/navierstokes_mirror/docs/lab4/docs.md

-Note that in this version we are not dealing with how react and step communicate, so those copies that were shown above are still here in *threactburst*.
+Note that in this version we are not dealing with how react and step communicate, so those copies that were shown above are still here in `threactburst`.

 ## stepburst

-It is time to make copies between react and step dissapear.
+It is time to make copies between `react` and `step` disappear.
 In this version, a bunch of kernels launches are queued up to the thrust synchronization.
 In order to do so, copies were moved at the end of the simulation.
 So everything that is touched in the program belongs to the device.
-This can be accomplished since the GPU works by itself, i.e, react and step use memory that is on the device.
+This can be accomplished since the GPU works by itself, i.e, `react` and `step` use memory that is on the device.
 So, the CPU does not do more just launch kernels.
-If it were not for the thrust pitfalls this one would be the *fullburst* version that we were aiming for.
+If it were not for the thrust pitfalls this one would be the `fullburst` version that we were aiming for.

 ```c
 for (i = 0; i < steps; i++) one_step();